Verifier

 in which use cases is it useful ?

-• when the end-user doesn’t have a supported platform where to install the native app. by example, a workstation running OpenBSD or FreeBSD, doesn’t have a native app to download (and cannot be compiled neither as Tauri doesn’t support such platform).
+• when the end-user doesn’t have a supported platform where to install the native app.
+By example, a workstation running OpenBSD or FreeBSD, doesn’t have a native app to download (and cannot be compiled neither as Tauri doesn’t support such platform).
 In this case, the end-user has to launch a local ngd, and open the webapp from their browser (http://localhost:1440).
-The verifier will run remotely, inside ngd (that isn’t very far. it is on the same machine).
+The verifier will run remotely, inside ngd (that isn’t very far, it is on the same machine).
 Because it is on localhost or in a private LAN, we do allow the webapp to be served on http (without TLS) and the websocket is also working well without TLS.
 But this doesn’t work anymore if the public IP of the ngd server is used.

 • when a nodeJS service needs access to the documents and does not want to use the in-memory Verifier, because it needs quick access (like a headless CMS, Astro, an AI service like jan.ai, or a SPARQL REST endpoint, an LDP endpoint, etc..) then in this case, an ngd instance has to run in the same machine as the nodeJS process, or in the same LAN network (Docker network by example).